-The current war in Ukraine has brought nuclear weapons back to centre stage, and the threat to use them is alarming all nations around the world.
+The current wars in Ukraine and Israel have brought nuclear weapons back to centre stage, and the threat to use them is alarming all nations around the world.
 There is a risk of uncontrollable escalation leading to annihilation, with enough nuclear warheads to destroy the world several times over.